 In 1967 a few ambitious students at the University of Melbourne built Australia’s first amateur satellite, Australis-OSCAR 5 (AO 5).
 It was of the first amateur satellites in the world and the first one to be remotely controlled.
 AO 5 was launched via the US launcher Thor Delta in California.

 The year 1971 effectively marks the end of major government efforts in space research, as it was the last year a satellite was launched from Australian soil.
-Unfortunately governments since then have viewed space capability as an expensive and unnecessary pursuit.
-However, with the recent miniaturisation of technology – meaning that tech can be done at cheaper rates – more Australian Universities began to undertake space related research and projects.
-The Australian Space Research Institute was founded in early 1990s by a group of universities, namely: Monash, Royal Melbourne Institute of Technology and University of Technology in Sydney.
+Unfortunately, governments since then have viewed space capability as an expensive and unnecessary pursuit.
+However, with the recent miniaturisation of technology – meaning that tech can be done at cheaper rates – more Australian Universities began to undertake space-related research and projects.
+The Australian Space Research Institute was founded in the early 1990s by a group of universities, namely: Monash, Royal Melbourne Institute of Technology and University of Technology in Sydney.
 They developed and tested small launch vehicles known as sounding rockets.

 Soon after, the early 2000s then saw the development of the nano-satellite – and with it, the ability for research groups, students and small organisations to build their own satellites and have them launched into space.